mugen609/bigbox-native-res-setup/GameMaze.md

 But the answer was simpler: **Resolution**.
 Consoles output true 240p; most emulation upscale first, compromising the signal sent to the scaler.

 **The Fix**: Configure emulators for **native output** → HDMI → scaler.
-Result: visual parity with original hardware, plus emulation conveniences (save states, modern titles).
+Result: visual as good as original hardware, plus emulation conveniences (save states, modern titles).

 **Design Rules**:
 - Original resolution + aspect ratio